anandbaheti/-100CODESOFRTL/README.md

 CODE 13: DESIGNED A 4 bit BINARY to GRAY CODE CONVERTER.

+CODE 14: DESIGNED A 4 bit GRAY to BINARY CODE CONVERTER.

-CODE 14: DESIGNED A SR FF with clr and preset.
+CODE 15: DESIGNED A SR FF with clr and preset.

-CODE 15: DESIGNED A JK FF with clr and preset.
+CODE 16: DESIGNED A JK FF with clr and preset.